Lior4224/APCS/sorts/README.md

 * Best case: Array is already sorted least to greatest
 * Worst case: Array is in backwards order (greatest to least)

+Selection:
+* Best case: any case
+* Worst case: any case

 Insertion:
 * Best case: Array is already sorted least to greatest
 * Worst case: Array is in backwards order (greatest to least)

-Selection:
-* Best case: Array is already sorted least to greatest
-* Worst case:

  *****************************************************/